powsybl/.github/SECURITY.md

 ## Supported versions

 The available compatible releases are listed in [powsybl-dependencies](https://github.com/powsybl/powsybl-dependencies).
 In case of vulnerability fix, the main branches are first fixed.
-The fix will be available for next release train.
-In case of vulnerability of severity high/critical, the previous and more recent version is patched.
+The fix will be available for the next release train.
+In case of vulnerability of high or critical severity, the previous and more recent version is patched.

 ## Reporting a vulnerability